rickyguerin/Databending/README.md

 Here's where the magic happens.

 ### When You're Done
+1. Make sure Audacity only has one audio track
-1. Do File > Export > Export Audio
+2. Do File > Export > Export Audio
-2. Configure your export settings and click save
+3. Configure your export settings and click save
     1. File name &rarr; should be a .tiff file
     2. Save as type &rarr; Other uncompressed files
     3. Header &rarr; RAW (header-less)
     4. Encoding &rarr; U-Law

+Try opening the new image in GIMP.
+If it works, congratulations!
+You just bent some data.
+If it doesn't work, you probably edited data that was too close to the start/end of the audio track.

 ## Postprocessing
-+ You have successfully databent an image
 + Depending on the effects used, your result may be very transparent
 + I layer the result on top of a black background, or sometimes the source image